The Sharing Group Discussion on Prophetic Infallibility

 Brother Nikolas Dingus: Interestingly enough, in the Shi’ah ahadits collection, Tuhaf al-‘Uqul, by Imam ibn Shu’ba al-Harrani (r.a.), contains a section on both God’s Words to Jesus (a.s.), as well as a collection of maxims of Jesus (a.s.).
 These maxims include the Beatitudes nearly word for word, which seems to me to suggest that there was some sort of trust for the Gospels in maintaining Jesus’ (a.s.) words.

 Brother Nick Orzech: That is very interesting.
-I would love to read this any other source you can suggest.
+I would love to read this, and any other source you can suggest.
 I have heard that many accept the Gospels as, albeit flawed, sources, even in their mystical and seemingly problematic teachings, which are really no more shocking than the sayings of the awliya’.

 Brother Nikolas Dingus: Here is a link to Tuhaf al-‘Uqul.